 Ongoing IRA account transactions at banks, brokerages or mutual fund families happen quickly, but they all take some time to activate a new account.
 In other words, don’t become impatient if you can’t buy things right away.

 Before you invest

 - Pay off your credit card debt.
-At the very least, make significant headway on your debt and have a plan for its elimination.
-(I chronicled my choice between debt and savings in April.)
+At the very least, make a significant dent in your debt and have a plan for its elimination.
+(I chronicled my choice between debt and savings here.)

 - Does the company offer automatic contributions?

-- What investment options are available?
-Can you invest in stocks?
-Mutual funds?
-Real estate?
+- What investment options are available — stocks? mutual funds? real estate?

-- Is it possible to download statements automatically into Quicken?
+- Is it possible to download statements automatically to your money management program?

 - How reputable is the provider?

 If you decide to go with a mutual fund family, many people recommend starting at one of the big three – Vanguard, Fidelity, or T. Rowe Price – because of the large variety of managed and indexed funds they offer.
 If mutual funds (indexed or managed) are the cornerstone of your investment strategy, it makes the most sense to go with one of the major fund families.

 For those focusing on index funds, Vanguard is the most logical choice, because they specialize in index funds and offer the widest variety.
 They actually created index funds to begin with, and their costs tend to be the lowest.